 We've added a page of just Research Opportunities for faculty and other members to point their students to for research work.
 Check them out at Research Opportunities and let us know what you think at WIED Webmaster.

-The 2014 ASEE National Conference in Indianapolis, IN (June 15-18) was outstanding once again!
+The 2015 ASEE National Conference in Seattle, WA (June 13-17) was outstanding once again!
 Research has revealed interesting trends with women in engineering and many excited programs were discussed that put the research findings into practice.
+Click here for a list of the WIED sessions.
 Past conference information is available as well.